-Interlude is a classic story of a boy and a girl thrown together unexpectedly, each struggling with their own problems but who fall in love.
+Interlude is a classic story of a boy and a girl thrown together unexpectedly, each struggling with their own problems, who fall in love.
 The novel opens with eighteen-year-old Mia Cox in her doctor's office.
 She's there to get tested to determine if she's a compatible match so she can donate a kidney to her younger sister Madison (Maddy).
 Dr. Mason discusses the risks of donating a kidney and tells Mia that she will know in two weeks.

-Weeks later, Mia takes Maddy to her dialysis treatment which undergoes three times per week.
-Mia is very worried about her sister who is tired and withdrawn.
-She is in the final stages of kidney disease which is renal failure.
-At dinner that night Mia gets a call from the doctor's office informing her that she is not a match and therefore not suitable to donate a kidney to Maddy.
+At dinner that night, Mia gets a call from the doctor's office informing her that she is not a match and therefore not suitable to donate a kidney to Maddy.
 Mia retreats to her bedroom, completely distraught but also determined.
-She pulls out an old birthday card sent by her birth mother Carmen Santalina from fifteen years earlier.
-Mia and Maddy's mother Carmen, abandoned them when they were three years old.
+She pulls out an old birthday card sent by her birth mother, Carmen Santalina from fifteen years earlier.
+Mia and Maddy's mother Carmen, abandoned them when Mia was three years old.
 Her father moved to from New York to California where he remarried.

 With a plan formulating in her head, Mia questions her father as to whether Carmen still lives in New York City.
-However,he will only tell her that Carmen won't care, even when Mia begs him to at least call her and tell her about Maddy's illness.
+However, he will only tell her that Carmen won't care, even when Mia begs him to at least call her and tell her about Maddy's illness.
 Furious at her father's refusal, Mia googles Carmen's name to locate her in New York.
 She is interrupted by Maddy who come to her bedroom and then collapses.
-Mia screams for her father, the paramedics are called and Maddy is rushed to hospital.
+Mia screams for her father, the paramedics are called, and Maddy is rushed to hospital.

-At the hospital Maddy is stabilized but weak and she confides to Mia that she knows she's going to die, that a donor will not be found in time.
-Mia tries to encourage Maddy who believes it is too late for her.
+At the hospital, Maddy is stabilized but weak and she confides to Mia that she knows she's going to die, that a donor will not be found in time.
+Mia tries to encourage Maddy, who believes it is too late for her.
 Determined to save her sister Mia goes home, packs a backpack, writes her father a note, and drives to the airport where she books herself onto a flight to New York City.
 Her hope is to find their birth mother and convince her to donate a kidney to Maddy.

 Mia tells Jaxton about her sister's terminal illness and that her trip to New York is to locate their birth mother who is the only other person likely to be a match.
 Jaxton tells Mia he is "The screw-up who's running away from his life."
 He tells her that his band formed in high school and by their junior year, they had a record contract.
-On tour he managed to finish his senior year of high school but there were also parties, tours and playing huge venues.
+On tour he managed to finish his senior year of high school, but there were also parties, tours and playing huge venues.
 Jaxton insists all he wants to do is write music.
 When Mia questions him as to why he's doing this if it's not what he wants, he tells her it is difficult to get out of contracts, so this trip is a break to try to figure things out by returning home to his family on Long Island.

 After a lay over in Denver, Mia and Jaxton board their flight to New York.
 Jaxton arranges for Mia to sit next to him, and invites her to really listen to his music.
 When it becomes apparent that Mia has no where to stay and that she has no idea how to locate her birth mother, Jaxton insists on helping her.
 But Mia is reluctant to accept Jaxton's help because she really doesn't know him, so to remedy this, he spends some time telling Mia more about himself in the hopes she will feel safer.
 As their flight nears its destination, Jaxton offers to put Mia up in a hotel overlooking Central Park.
 Mia balks at this because she cannot afford it but Jaxton insists.
 As they spend time together, Mia knows she has to stay focused on finding her birth mother and helping save Maddy, even as her attachment to Jaxton grows.